v-research/edu/thesis.md

 <div class="row super-bottom-margin">
     <h3 class="text-center w-100">Thesis Proposals</h3>
     <p>
-        In the following we list three thesis which should be interpreted more as areas where the student will start her journey, rather than a "point" that the student should follow.
+        In the following three thesis which should be interpreted more as areas where the student will start her journey, rather than a "point" that the student should follow.
 In other words, we expect you to build and propose your own views on the subjects, to critically analyze your steps and... ours too.
 If you don't know exactly what we mean, opt for "I'm a believer".
     </p>
     <ul>
         <li>
-            <i>I'm a believer</i> -- A quantitative but non-inductive approach to cyber-security risk assessment
+            <i>I'm a believer:</i> A quantitative but non-inductive approach to cyber-security risk assessment<br>
             <a href="./thesis/thesis-1.html">read more</a>
         </li>
         <li>
-            <i>I'm an engineer</i> -- A formal approach to the engineering of security protocols and cyber-physical systems
+            <i>I'm an engineer:</i> A formal approach to the engineering of security protocols and cyber-physical systems<br>
             <a href="./thesis/thesis-2.html">read more</a>
         </li>
         <li>
             <i>Pff...
-I'm a scientist, give me a challenge!</i> -- An attacker model beyond the Dolev-Yao one
+I'm a scientist, give me a challenge!</i> An attacker model beyond the Dolev-Yao one<br>
             <a href="./thesis/thesis-3.html">read more</a>
         </li>
     </ul>